-Perhaps the greatest challenge for the Arts District is the tenuous pedestrian connection from the Klyde Warren Park to the Perot Museum of Nature and Science.
-While many streets in the district could and should be enhanced for pedestrians, the Woodall Rogers Freeway and its many high-speed on and off ramps create a physically intimidating barrier.
-However, enhancing pedestrian connections between the Arts District, the West End and Victory Park; existing transit (bus, light rail, and D-Link); and future D2 DART and streetcar routes is of primary importance for the Arts District and the City of Dallas.
+Perhaps one of the greatest challenge for the Arts District is the tenuous pedestrian connection from the Klyde Warren Park to the Perot Museum of Nature and Science.
+While many streets in the district could and should be enhanced for pedestrians, the Woodall Rodgers Freeway and its many high-speed on- and off-ramps create a physically intimidating barrier.
+However, enhancing pedestrian connections between the Arts District, the West End and Victory Park; existing transit (bus, light rail, and D-Link); and future D2 DART and streetcar routes is of primary importance to the Arts District and the City of Dallas.